Vulkemp/hsk_rt_rpf_samples/README.md

 ```

-## Building
+## Configure and Build

-Open the CMakeLists.txt and run.
+That's all set up, now ready to be configured and built.